Calligraphy: Tibet

 Tibetan calligraphy is central to Tibetan culture.
 The script is derived from Indic scripts.
 The nobles of Tibet, such as the High Lamas and inhabitants of the Potala Palace, were often capable calligraphers.
-Tibet has been a center of Buddhism for several centuries, with said religion placing a high significance on the written word.
-This does not provide for a large body of secular pieces, although they do exist (but are usually related in some way to Tibetan Buddhism).
+For centuries, Tibet has been a center of Buddhism, which places high significance on the written word.
+Although there is not a large body of secular pieces, they do exist, but usually are related in some way to Tibetan Buddhism.
 Almost all high religious writing involved calligraphy, including letters sent by the Dalai Lama and other religious and secular authorities.
-Calligraphy is particularly evident on their prayer wheels, although this calligraphy was forged rather than scribed, much like Arab and Roman calligraphy is often found on buildings.
-Although originally done with a reed, Tibetan calligraphers now use chisel tipped pens and markers as well.
+Calligraphy is particularly evident on prayer wheels, although this calligraphy was forged rather than penned or brushed, much like Arab and Roman calligraphy on buildings.
+Although originally done with a reed, Tibetan calligraphers now use chisel-tipped pens and markers as well.

 Southeast Asia

 Philippines

-The Philippines has numerous ancient and indigenous scripts collectively called Suyat scripts.
-Various ethno-linguistic groups in the Philippines prior to Spanish colonization in the 16th century and up to the independence era in the 21st century have used the scripts with various media.
-By the end of the colonial period, only four suyat scripts had survived and remained in everyday use by certain communities.
-These four scripts are Hanunó'o/Hanunoo of the Hanuno'o Mangyan people, Buhid/Build of the Buhid Mangyan people, Tagbanwa script of the Tagbanwa people, and Palaw'an/Pala'wan of the Palaw'an people.
+The Philippines has many ancient and indigenous scripts collectively called Suyat scripts.
+Various ethno-linguistic groups in the Philippines prior to Spanish colonization in the 16th century through modern independence have used these scripts in various media.
+By the end of the colonial period, only four suyat scripts had survived and remained in everyday use in some communities.
+These four scripts are Hanunó'o of the Hanuno'o Mangyan people, Buhid of the Buhid Mangyan people, Tagbanwa script of the Tagbanwa people, and Palaw'an of the Palaw'an people.
 All four scripts were inscribed in the UNESCO Memory of the World international register, under the name Philippine Paleographs (Hanunoo, Build, Tagbanua and Pala’wan), in 1999.

-Due to dissent from colonialism, many artists and cultural experts have revived the usage of suyat scripts that went extinct due their replacement by the Spanish-introduced Latin alphabet.
+In protest of colonization, many artists and cultural experts have revived suyat scripts that went extinct after the Spanish introduced the Latin alphabet.
 The scripts being revived include the Kulitan script of the Kapampangan people, the badlit script of various Visayan ethnic groups, the Iniskaya script of the Eskaya people, the Baybayin script of the Tagalog people, and the Kur-itan script of the Ilocano people, among many others.
-Due to the diversity of suyat scripts, all calligraphy written in suyat script are collectively called Filipino suyat calligraphy, although each are distinct from each other.
+The diverse array of distinct suyat scripts are collectively called Filipino suyat calligraphy.
 Calligraphy using the Western alphabet and the Arabic alphabet are also prevalent in the Philippines due to its colonial past.
-However, the Western and Arabic alphabets are not considered suyat, and therefore such calligraphy is not considered suyat calligraphy.
+However, the Western and Arabic alphabets are not considered suyat, and this practice is not considered suyat calligraphy.

 Vietnam

+Vietnamese street vendors selling handwritten Tết calligraphy couplets, Hanoi, 1915.

-Vietnamese calligraphy is called thư pháp (literally "the way of letters or words") and is based on Chữ Nôm and Chữ Hán, the historical Vietnamese writing system rooted in the impact of Chinese characters and replaced with the Latin alphabet as a result of French colonial influence.
+Vietnamese calligraphy is called thư pháp (literally "the way of words") and is based on Chữ Nôm and Chữ Hán, the historical Vietnamese writing system rooted in the historical influence of Chinese characters and replaced with the Latin alphabet as a result of French colonial influence.
 Calligraphic traditions maintaining the historical employment of Han characters continue to be preserved in modern Vietnamese calligraphy.